 2/ Feast of Sharing

-Providing over 14,000 Thanksgiving dinners, H-E-B and United Way for Greater Austin need volunteers for the 29th annual Feast of Sharing.
-This is the largest community Thanksgiving meal in Austin, thanks to over 1,400 volunteers.
+Providing over 14,000 Thanksgiving dinners, H-E-B and United Way for Greater Austin need volunteers for the 30th annual Feast of Sharing.
+The largest community Thanksgiving meal in Austin is possible due to over 1,400 selfless volunteers.
 This epic Austin feast is sure to nourish the soul, as you help nourish others.

 900 Barton Springs Road – Website